statechannels/statechannels/packages/wallet/notes/action-routing.md

 ## The Action Routing Problem

-If we have multiple protocols running in the engine simultaneously, we need a way of identifying which protocol a given action should apply to.
+If we have multiple protocols running in the wallet simultaneously, we need a way of identifying which protocol a given action should apply to.
 This applies to the majority of our actions, including messages from an opponent, transaction updates from the blockchain or UI interaction by the user.